isnastish/cv/template/cv.typ

 - JWT authentication, both in python and Golang, established mutual TLS connection between services.
 - Wrote technical documentation, constantly participated in code reviews.
 - Implemented cloud mutex for mutually exclusive access to cloud resource between services.
 The lock was acquired by publisning `ACQUIRE` event and released by publishing `RELEASED` event to the earlier mentioned eventing system.
+- Wrote python library to interact with cloud buckets regardless of the underlying cloud provider.

 == Projects
 #chiline()